NTUFQ/ScribbleIt/README.md

 -> [Standford Swift Course 2016 video, good but only if you have time](https://www.youtube.com/watch?v=_lRx1zoriPo&list=PLsJq-VuSo2k26duIWzNjXztkZ7VrbppkT)

-ps: you can follow the video to build a simple calculator, it takes a few hours but it helps you to getting start
+ps: you can follow the video to build a simple calculator, it takes a few hours but it helps you to getting started